 “In ancient Britain the god of light was the Oak King, and the God of darkness was the Holly King.
 The Oak King reigned during the lighter half of the year from the winter to summer solstice, when the sun’s light progressively increases/waxes.
 The summer solstice was the height of his reign as the day of most light.
 The Holly King instead reigned from after the summer solstice to the height of winter, which is when the sun’s light progressively decrease/wanes until reaching the time of the most darkness in the year.”

-~ Belsebuub with Angela Pritchard, The Path of the Spiritual Sun
+~ Belsebuub with Lara Atwood, The Path of the Spiritual Sun

 This interplay between a god of light and a god of darkness is found in many ancient religions, such as Horus/Seth, Jesus/Lucifer, the Oak King/Holly King, and more than being a deification of natural forces, signifies the inner battle between the spirit/consciousness and the animalistic egos/subconscious in a person trying to spiritually awaken.
 The longest and lightest day of the year was celebrated as symbolic of the final climax of the journey to enlightenment.